 What Is Vitamin K?

-One of the lesser-known and lesser-studied vitamins, Vitamin K refers to a group of fat-soluble vitamins that share a similar molecular structure, including Vitamin K1, or phylloquinone, and a handful of menaquinones, also called Vitamin K2.
-Vitamin K facilitates the production of several important proteins that are involved in blood clotting and bone mineralization - particularly important during pregnancy when the baby's bones are developing and mom can lose calcium in her bones and teeth.
+One of the lesser-known and lesser-studied vitamins, Vitamin K refers to a group of fat-soluble vitamins that share a similar molecular structure.
+Vitamin K includes Vitamin K1, or phylloquinone, and a handful of menaquinones, also called Vitamin K2.
+Vitamin K facilitates the production of several proteins that are involved in blood clotting and bone mineralization - particularly important during pregnancy when the baby's bones are developing and mom can lose calcium in her bones and teeth.

 Interestingly, the bacteria in our intestines – gut microbiota – also synthesizes menaquinone.
 Some studies suggest that our gut microbiota is involved in the remodeling of Vitamin K from diet and that Vitamin K intake in turn influences the composition of the gut microbiota.
 However, this is still an emerging area of research and scientists don’t know a lot about how much Vitamin K is produced in our intestines, how it’s absorbed into the bloodstream and how it functions in the body.